 The Solar Design and Installation Awards are Australia's premier solar awards, recognising excellence in the design and installation of Australian solar projects.

-The finalists in the 2018 Solar Design and Installation Awards have been announced.
-Read on to find out more about this year's finalists in the following categories:
+Congratulations to the winners in the 2018 Solar Design and Installation Awards, which were presented at All-Energy Australia 2018 on Wednesday 3 October.
+Read on to find out more about the winners and the finalists in the following categories:

 - Under 30 kW - stand-alone PV power system

-- Under 30 kW - grid connect PV power system and grid connect with battery back-up
+- Under 30 kW - grid connect PV power system with battery back-up

 - 30-240 kW - any system eligible